nemui/nemui.github.io/content/blog/2021/2021-04-21-jekyll-to-zola/index.md

 I make use of [Github Actions](https://github.com/features/actions) just like in the [docs](https://www.getzola.org/documentation/deployment/github-pages/), except that checkout needs `submodules: true` due to how the theme is added as a git submodule.

 ### Blog structure
-Dividing posts by year and making each year section transparent so that everything is aggregated in the parent `blog` section is super neat!
+Grouping posts by year and making each year section transparent so that everything is aggregated in the parent `blog` section is super neat!
 The only problem I had was with [javascript playthings](@/javascript-playthings/index.md) page.
 To make it _not_ appear in the list of regular posts, I had to add `sort_by = "date"` to the root `_index.md`, then delete the date field from the javascript `index.md`.
 Oh, well!
-{{ image(url="structure.png", alt="Content folder structure", title="All posts are divided by year and make use of asset colocation") }}
+{{ image(url="structure.png", alt="Content folder structure", title="All posts are grouped by year and make use of asset colocation") }}

 ### Marginal notes
 Lifted pretty much verbatim from [here](https://kennethfriedman.org/thoughts/2019/marginal-notes/).
 I love them!